 BUILD PLANNING

 The Contractor shall develop a Build Plan in Rational prior to the start of each build.
 Each build shall be up to three months in duration and shall be made up of two to four week sprints.
-The Contractor shall work with the VA PM and the VA Business Owner to review and determine the Epics and user stories that should become part of the build.
+The Contractor shall work with the VA PM and the VA Business Owner to review and determine the percent of RPC business logic that is to be emulated and that should become part of the build.

 The Build Plan shall include:

-High-level Epic(s)
+The number of RPCs containing Patient Data Entry and Pharmacy CPOE business logic

-User Stories/Feature Breakout
+Alignment of the RPC emulation work scope to a build and allocation of that scope to a percent (%) of RPC work completion planned for each build, indicating progress to 100% complete

 Relationship Traceability